molnarkg7/predicting-the-fuel-consumption-of-cars/README.md

 The database I personally made was used!

-The project was done in Pythonrs.
+The project was done in Python.